finaldie/final_libs/README.md

 ## Library contains
 Lib Name | Description |
 ---------|-------------|
-flist    | Lockfree list in one producer one consumer |
+flist    | Lockfree list in one-producer one-consumer |
 fhash    | Hash table |
 flock    | A wraper, which safe and easy to use pthread condition |
-flog     | A High Performance Log System: Thread-Caching Log System |
+flog     | A High Performance Logging System |
 fmbuf    | A light-weight buffer |
 fconf    | A simple format config lib |
 ftime    | Easy to create system timer |